All Episodes

 Well, I'm not too familiar with those experiments.

-But I know that in some instances it can elevate one's psychic abilities.
+But I know that in some instances, it can elevate one's psychic abilities.

-and by psychic abilities I mean any number of things like psychokinesis, teleportation, remote viewing, and all these
+And by psychic abilities, I mean any number of things like psychokinesis, teleportation, remote viewing, and all of these other phenomena that involve the mind-matter interaction.

-Fascinating.
 That's a brave statement to make.

 A lot of people wouldn't make it.